-- Start condition detected
+- · Start condition detected

-- Stop condition detected
+- · Stop condition detected

-- Data transfer byte transmitted/received
+- · Data transfer byte transmitted/received

-- Acknowledge transmitted/received
+- · Acknowledge transmitted/received

-- Repeated Start generated
+- · Repeated Start generated

-- Note 1: The MSSP module, when configured in IC Master mode, does not allow queuing of events.
+- Note 1: The MSSP module, when configured in I2C Master mode, does not allow queuing of events.
 For instance, the user is not allowed to initiate a Start condition and immediately write the SSPxBUF register to initiate transmission before the Start condition is complete.
 In this case, the SSPxBUF will not be written to and the WCOL bit will be set, indicating that a write to the SSPxBUF did not occur

-- 2: When in Master mode, Start/Stop detection is masked and an interrupt is generated when the SEN/PEN bit is cleared and the generation is complete.
+- 2: Master mode suspends Start/Stop detection when sending the Start/Stop condition by means of the SEN/PEN control bits.
+The SSPxIF bit is set at the end of the Start/Stop generation when hardware clears the control bit.

-31.6.1 IC MASTER MODE OPERATION
+31.6.1 I2C MASTER MODE OPERATION

 The master device generates all of the serial clock pulses and the Start and Stop conditions.
 A transfer is ended with a Stop condition or with a Repeated Start condition.
-Since the Repeated Start condition is also the beginning of the next serial transfer, the IC bus will not be released.
+Since the Repeated Start condition is also the beginning of the next serial transfer, the I2C bus will not be released.